“Life is a journey, with problems to solve, lessons to learn, but most of all, experiences to enjoy. “

 Before automatically jumping on the journey mapping bandwagon, you must recognize…

-If your customers don’t want their experience with your organization to feel like a journey, than journey mapping may be the wrong tool based on the wrong underlying metaphor.
+If your customers don’t want their experience with your organization to feel like a journey, then journey mapping may be the wrong tool based on the wrong underlying metaphor.

 We’ve encountered many situations where different tools based on different underlying metaphors are not only more productive but attempting to use journey mapping in those situations has led to confusion amongst designers and frustration amongst customers.